Duncanma/Blog/content/Blog/creating-an-effective-bug-report.md

  - DevTo
 techfeatured: true
 images:
-- /images/bernie.jpg
+- /images/bernie400x630.jpg
-description: Providing clear steps to reproduce an issue is a benefit for everyone
+description: A detailed repro, steps, screenshots, and always a link, gets your bug fixed faster than a vague 'is this broken for anyone else?' message.
 ---

 When I've had to contact a company's technical support through a form, I